Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on December 28, 2013 at 9:00 — No Comments

 The Guardian reports on the government scheme to accept items in lieu of tax.
 Items accepted must be made available to the public for viewing.
-Included on the list are…Continue
+Included on the list are the…Continue

 The Fotorestauratie Atelier VOF offers English Master Classes in various subjects surrounding the preservation of photographs.
 During the first half of the year we are placing special focus on preservation strategies surrounding modern photographs.